This topic describes how to mount one or more NAS file systems on an Elastic Compute Service (ECS) instance when you purchase the ECS instance.

 - Region: Select a region where the NAS file system resides.
 To achieve optimal performance, select a zone where the NAS file system resides.

 - Instance Type: If you can specify a network type for the ECS instance in some regions, specify VPC.
 Specify other parameters based on your business requirements.

 - Image: Select an image based on your business requirements.
-We recommend that you specify a Linux image of CentOS 7.6 and a Windows image of Windows Server 2019 Datacenter.
+We recommend that you specify a Linux image of CentOS 7.6 or a Windows image of Windows Server 2019 Datacenter.

-- Storage: Click Apsara File Storage NAS File System and click Add NAS File System.
-In the Add NAS File System section, set the required parameters.
-The following legends
+- Storage: Click NAS File System, click Add NAS File System, and then set the parameters.
+The following table describes the parameters.

-- Linux images support file systems only of the NFS type.
+- Linux images support only NFS file systems.

-- Windows images support file systems only of the SMB type.
+- Windows images support only SMB file systems.

 - You can use the mount target to establish a connection between the NAS file system and the ECS instance.
 The mount target and the ECS instance must reside in the same VPC.